 The second reason—creating the predictability bumpers—is much subtler.

-When an author begins the process with us, it’s this sense that they are cared for deeply that can be most instrumental and joyful about the book-writing experience.
+When an author begins the book development process with us, it’s this sense that they are cared for deeply that can be most instrumental and joyful about the book-writing experience.

 With a mood board—part of our predictability bumpers—they begin the journey to writing their book with the awareness that they’re cared for and we’ve got this.
 It is our way of saying: We’re so grateful to be with you on this journey.
 Here’s a way in to find the best shape for your book that we know works.
 But beyond that, we love what we do, we care about your experience, and we hope you’ll enjoy this process as much as we do.